DinisCruz/Book_Hacking_Portugal/manuscript/Government.md

 * talent (people, students)
 * infrastructure (networks, roads, data centers)
-* logistics (the PT version of Amazon, provided as a service to the country)
+* logistics (the Portuguese version of Amazon, provided as a service to the country)

 This kind of collaboration and investment is what the EU should be all about: